algorandfoundation/docs/docs/get-started/dapps/reach.md

 ```

 The bidders attach to the contract that the Creator deployed using `acc.contract(backend, ctcCreator.getInfo())` .
 Console messages are displayed for the bidding process showing the bid with and random amount `stdlib.parseCurrency(Math.random() * 10)`.
 The showOutcome function displays who won the bidding using `stdlib.addressEq(winner, acc)` In the getBid function, if the `currentPrice` is less than the bid, then the new price is returned as well as who placed the bid.
-Finally, If the bidder did not win, they opt out of the asset using `theNFT.optOut(acc)`.
+Finally, if the bidder did not win, they opt out of the asset using `theNFT.optOut(acc)`.

+`index.mjs`

 ```javascript
    ...accBidders.map(async (acc, i) => {